Explain why was Henri IV assassinated?

 In detail, for those interested!

-Political context in France
+Political situation in France before the assassination

-Motives of the conspirators
+Motives and objectives of the conspirator François Ravaillac

 Did you know?